 Long-established breast implant options like saline and silicone generally last 10 to 15 years before patients consider replacing or upgrading them.
-However, newer choices—such as cohesive gel “gummy bear” implants or IDEAL® structured saline implants—are thought to remain in good condition for much longer than more traditional implant types.
-Based on trials conducted by the FDA, the IDEAL® implant was observed to exhibit the best long-term performance when compared to the variety of other saline or gel-filled options.
-At any rate, most implants do not require replacement unless a complication occurs, such as rupture, rippling, or capsular contracture (scar tissue formation).
+However, newer choices—such as cohesive gel “gummy bear” implants—are thought to remain in good condition for much longer than more traditional implant types.
+Most implants do not require replacement unless a complication occurs, such as rupture, rippling, or capsular contracture (scar tissue formation).

 Breast implants are placed under the breast—not in the breast.
 Therefore, breast augmentation surgery should not impact your ability to breastfeed.
 That said, approximately one out of five women do not have luck successfully breastfeeding their baby (even if they never had surgery on their breasts), but this has no relation to breast augmentation.